Colonic irrigation helps to cope with some unpleasant diseases or even wholly prevents their development.

 The malfunction in the immune system allows the fungus to multiply actively in the intestine and suppress healthy bacteria.

-Fungi of the genus Candida reproduce by attaching themselves to intestinal cells.
-Further, Candida penetrates deeper into the tissues to migrate to the general bloodstream.
-Eventually, it spreads across all systems, causing candidiasis of the visceral organs.
+Candida fungi reproduce by attaching themselves to intestinal cells.
+Then, They penetrate deeper into the tissues and migrate to the general bloodstream.
+Eventually, Candida spreads across all systems, causing candidiasis of the visceral organs.

 In children, fungal infection occurs at birth, at the time of passage through the mother’s birth canal.
 There are cases when the mother suffered during pregnancy and childbirth with urogenital milkweed.
 Consequently, the child’s likelihood of having oral and intestinal canal candidiasis is almost inevitable.